Glen A. Larson: Career

-Even with its generous budget, the series often recycled effects shots and was canceled after one season.
-The pilot episode, titled "Saga of a Star World" was edited into a two-hour theatrical film and a re-edit of the other episodes was released as a second theatrical feature film titled Mission Galactica: The Cylon Attack.
-After the series was canceled, Larson went on to create a relatively low-budget sequel titled Galactica 1980, which was set many years later, when the Galactica had reached Earth.
-It was less successful than the original and was canceled after 10 episodes.
+Even with its unprecedented budget, the series was canceled after one season due to high production costs and declining ratings.
+The pilot episode, titled "Saga of a Star World" was edited into a two-hour theatrical film, and a re-edit of other episodes was released as a second theatrical feature film titled Mission Galactica: The Cylon Attack.

+After the series was canceled, ABC agreed to revive the franchise for the 1979–80 season as Galactica 1980, set decades later when the Galactica finally reaches Earth.
+Accounts of how the revival came about differ: Larson later said he had personally lobbied for it, writing a spec script on speculation and arranging for it to be hand-delivered to ABC's president by way of a stunt involving borrowed hotel bellhop uniforms; story editor Allan Cole instead recalled that ABC had pressured a reluctant Universal into reviving a series that had already cost the studio money.
+Early plans developed with Donald P. Bellisario used a time-travel premise, which was dropped after the pilot but which Bellisario later revisited as the basis for Quantum Leap.
+Although intended as an economy measure, the series' per-episode budget ran as high as $1.2 million to $1.5 million against the $600,000 to $700,000 ABC paid to license each episode for its children-oriented Sunday time slot, with Universal absorbing the remainder.
+Story editors Cole, Chris Bunch, and Robert L. McCullough described a disorganized production in which Larson wrote and rewrote scripts from a condo in Hawaii, with little advance plan for the show's characters or premise; a contemporaneous Starlog feature likewise described a hectic schedule, with multiple episodes in production at once and rewrites continuing through the night.
+Scheduled in ABC's Sunday "family hour" and bound by content restrictions aimed at children, the series suffered declining ratings and was canceled after 10 episodes.

 Larson re-used some of the sets, props, costumes, and effects work from Galactica for the light-hearted sci-fi series Buck Rogers in the 25th Century in 1979.
 Based on the comic-book character created in 1928 by Philip Francis Nowlan, Larson co-developed the series with Leslie Stevens.
 The feature-length pilot episode was released as a theatrical film in March 1979 and grossed $21 million at the North American box office.
 The weekly television series began in September 1979, running for two seasons until April 1981.